mbari-org/vcr4j/README.md

 ```

 ### Creating a VideoIO object
-Then create the `VideoIO` object you need for managing your video device.
+`VideoIO` implementations manage the communication between java and the video device.
+Simply create the `VideoIO` object you need for managing your video device.
 Typically, each VideoIO object has an `open` method that accepts the parameters need to connect to the video device.
 There are a number of decorators that you can add to modify the behavior of a VideoIO object.
 Here's an example:

 ```java
 // A basic VideoIO object opens a connection.
 Sends commands and parses responses.